Mashpoe/c-vector/README.md

 # Visual Studio Reference Sheet

-Because the Visual Studio C compiler doesn't support the `typeof` operator, which is used for static type comparisons in the library's macros, you have to use a slightly different set of macros.
+Because the Visual Studio C compiler doesn't support the `typeof` operator, which is used for static type checks in the library's macros, you have to use a slightly different set of macros.
 Unfortunatley, this also means you won't get an error when passing incorrect types to these macros, so if you're getting segfaults, make sure you are properly using `vec` and `&vec` for their corresponding calls.

 | Action                                       | Code                                    | Changes memory address? |
 |----------------------------------------------|-----------------------------------------|-------------------------|